FocusMark/aws-infrastructure/README.md

 $ source ~/.bash_profile
 ```

 The `deployed_environment` and `focusmark_productname` environment variables will be used in all of the names of the resources provisioned during deployment.
-Using the `prod` environment and `supertodo` as the product name for example, the IAM Role created to grant API Gateway access to CloudWatch will be created as `supertodo-prod-role-apigateway_cloudwatch_integration`.
+Using the `prod` environment and `supertodo` as the product name for example, the IAM Role created to grant API Gateway access to CloudWatch will be created as `supertodo-prod-role-apigatewayCloudwatchIntegration`.

 ## Infrastructure